borderlessnation/call-for-unity/README.md

 Perhaps, we can then create an issue here to discuss ummah stuff, github-style.

 With salams,
-the repo's creator, web maintainer, also dns maintainer.
+the repo & web maintainer.

 Multiple sources for High-availability.
 Something might happen to this.